A guided TFTP Server recovery tool for macOS

 Step 2

-Do not start with a random firmware file.
-Match the brand, model, hardware revision, target, and image type.
-A sysupgrade image, factory image, and recovery image may behave differently.
+Do not use a random OpenWrt file because the model name looks close.
+Match the brand, exact model, hardware revision, target, and image type.
+A sysupgrade image is usually for an already-running OpenWrt system; a factory or recovery image may be required for bootloader recovery.

 Step 3